-- Giving advice on a range of planning and environmental matters including seniors housing permissibility and probity.
+- Advising on a range of planning and environmental matters including seniors housing permissibility and biodiversity impacts.

-- Acting in Class 1 merits appeal Land and Environment Court for a range of clients seeking planning approval for development ranging from a $90 million subdivision through to local alterations and additions.
+- Acting in Class 1 merits appeals in Land and Environment Court for a range of clients seeking planning approval for developments ranging from a $90 million subdivision through to local alterations and additions.

-- Advising on matters relating to funding of growth infrastructure including Hunter Water's contributions deed, planning agreements and State infrastructure contributions.
+- Advising on matters relating to funding of growth State infrastructure contributions.

-- Advising regarding referrals and requirements for controlled activity approvals under the Environment Protection and Biodiversity Act 1999 (Cth).
+- Advising clients on the requirements for controlled activity approvals under the Environment Protection and Biodiversity Act 1999 (Cth).